GoUSF helps you achieve your wellness goals with the following resources and support:

 coaches, recipes, classes, online education, a personal health assessment and much more.
 Go to KP.org, and

-Our health is often impacted by other events or pressures.
+Our health is often impacted by stressful events and pressures.
 Being a new parent, dealing with an aging parent,

-work/life balance challenges, legal issues are just some of the common issues that can impact our lives in a
+work/life balance challenges and legal complications are just some of the common issues that can affect our lives in a

-very personal way.
-When these issues arise, it can be difficult to hold onto healthy day-to-day behaviors.
+very significant way.
+When these issues become overwhelming, it can be difficult to maintain healthy behaviors.
 The

-Employee Assistance Plan can help you with guidance and resources to help you work through your
+Employee Assistance Program (EAP) can help you with guidance and resources to help you work through your

 short mini-breaks throughout the day.
 Take a 2 minute break a few times a day to stretching our hands,

-People who get support are five times more likely to succeed than when they go it alone.
+People who receive support when attempting to quit smoking are five times more likely to succeed permanently.
 When you’re ready

 Lunch & Learn Archive